Avaiga/taipy-doc/docs/manuals/gui/styling/index.md

 Note that to style a heading, the syntax is slightly different: right after the text of the heading, you must insert a white space, as many sharp (#) characters as the heading uses, another white space, then the style construct.<br/>
-Here is an example that works properly.
+Here is an example that works properly:
 ```
 ## My heading ## {: .my-style }
 ```